jamielennox/requests-mock/doc/source/matching.rst

 Custom Matching
 ===============

-Internally calling :py:meth:`~requests_mock.Adapter.register_uri` creates a *matcher* object for you and adds it to the list of matchers to check against.
+Internally, calling :py:meth:`~requests_mock.Adapter.register_uri` creates a *matcher* object for you and adds it to the list of matchers to check against.

-A *matcher* is any callable that takes a :py:class:`requests.Request` and returns a :py:class:`requests.Response` on a successful match or *None* if it does not handle the request.
+A *matcher* is any callable that takes a :py:class:`requests.Request` and returns a :py:class:`requests.Response` on a successful match or :py:const:`None` if it does not handle the request.

 If you need more flexibility than provided by :py:meth:`~requests_mock.Adapter.register_uri` then you can add your own *matcher* to the :py:class:`~requests_mock.Adapter`.
 Custom *matchers* can be used in conjunction with the inbuilt *matchers*.
-If a matcher returns *None* then the request will be passed to the next *matcher* as with using :py:meth:`~requests_mock.Adapter.register_uri`.
+If a matcher returns :py:const:`None` then the request will be passed to the next *matcher* as with using :py:meth:`~requests_mock.Adapter.register_uri`.

 .. doctest::
     :hide: